Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## !!!
-THIS FORK WILL BE SOON DEPRECATED !!!
+THIS FORK IS DEPRECATED !!!

-The original author is preparing a new project release fixing the issues / feedbacks addressed here.
+17 September 2024: the original author is issuing a new release fixing the issues / feedbacks addressed here.
 Use only if you have yet ordered the PCB in 1.4 version.
-Wait until main branch update in other case.
+This fork is kept for history.

 # The Game Boy Mini Flashable Camera - a fork